ChitraChaudhari/PID-controller/README.md

     git checkout e94b6e1
     ```

-* Simulator.
+## Simulator

 You can download these from the [project intro page](https://github.com/udacity/self-driving-car-sim/releases) in the classroom.

 ## Basic Build Instructions